The One Sector That Could Be Heating Up

 Summary

-If indeed we can get solid earnings, with the dollar having not caused to much damage, in conjunction with some sound political policy, things could be looking for equity prices.
+If indeed we can get solid earnings, with the dollar having not caused too much damage, in conjunction with some sound political policy, things could be looking for equity prices.
 If the biotech group is any indication, then perhaps the market and biotechs may just be getting warmed up.

 Today's article style is different, I know.
 I just felt like mixing things up a bit.
 Doing the same thing every day gets boring.
 Besides, if your failing to try to do new things, then you just aren't trying hard enough to come up with new things to try.

-In this Video we discuss three stocks for 2017.
-Acadia Pharmacueticals (NASDAQ:ACAD), Tesla (NASDAQ:TSLA) and Netflix (NASDAQ:NFLX).
+In this video, we discuss three stocks for 2017.
+ACADIA Pharmacueticals (NASDAQ:ACAD), Tesla (NASDAQ:TSLA) and Netflix (NASDAQ:NFLX).

 Remember in our research area we offer video market commentaries and track market themes and trends.
 If you'd like to get a full listing of the different items we currently have a rating or view on, you can find a list in our research area.
 Remember, if you like reading these commentaries, make sure you follow us with that little "+" button at the top of the page next to our name.